Want to rescue a dog from overseas? It might carry a new strain of disease, researchers say.

 Dr. Edward Dubovi, director of the virology laboratory at the center, said the potentially fatal distemper virus is a problem in all parts of the world, including North America.
 It affects the respiratory and nervous systems in dogs and is seen frequently in wild animals such as raccoons and foxes.
 Most puppies, however, are immunized against disease, he added.

-But Dubovi told The Washington Post the possible introduction of this strain to the continent is emblematic of a larger problem: animal rescue organizations with good intentions, who aren’t always aware of the viruses and illnesses these canines carry.
+But Dubovi told The Washington Post the possible introduction of this strain to the continent is emblematic of a larger problem: Animal rescue organizations with good intentions aren’t always aware of the viruses and illnesses these canines carry.
 He said he could not determine if the sick dog arrived in Canada alone, or alongside other animals that were potentially infected.

 “Well-meaning people are trying to save animals, but when you move animals, you move their infectious disease,” Dubovi wrote in a report of their findings.
 “If this particular Asia-1 strain got out into the wildlife population, then it’s here forever, because you can’t get rid of it once it hits wildlife.”

 He cited a strain of canine influenza that affected about 1,300 dogs in Chicago in 2015 — the source of which was linked to South China and Korea.
 Experts at the time feared influenza vaccines they had at their disposal would not be effective against the foreign strain, according to the Chicago Tribune.
-Doggy day cares were shut down, some dogs were required to wear a mask and potentially contaminated dogs were quarantined from others.
+Dog day cares were shut down, some dogs were required to wear masks and potentially contaminated dogs were quarantined from others.

 [A dog food company recalled its products, but these grieving pet owners say it’s too late]